 Okay, let's get cleaning.
 Before we start, I want mention that this is more of a maintenance cleaning, not a deep clean.
 So if you kitchen is a total disaster or you've got tons of dishes to do (I've been there), it will take a little longer.

-How to Clean Your Kitchen in 15 Minutes
+How to Clean Your Kitchen Fast

 If you use the right tools for each surface, cleaning your kitchen will be easier and faster (and maybe even FUN!).
 Here's what you'll need: